cyberbotics/webots/docs/guide/appearances.md

 - `colorOverride`: Defines the default color multiplied with the texture color.

 - `textureTransform`: Defines an optional 2d texture transform.

-- `environmentMap`: Defines a `Cubemap` node overriding the skybox for this object.

 - `IBLStrength`: Defines the strength of ambient lighting from the Cubemap node.